HCPSS/schoolsites-help/new-es-ms-functions.md

 ### Free-form tagging

+We've decided to turn off free-form tagging to help web managers better maintain their tagging process.
+Instead, pre-defined tags can now be accessed via a dropdown in news posts.

 The tags web managers added before their migration, by using the tagging field on news posts, will carry over to the new sites.

-We've decided to turn off free-form tagging to help web managers better maintain their tagging process.

-Pre-defined tags can now be <a href="#tags">accessed via a dropdown</a> in news posts.
+However, they will not be in the dropdown unless schools have a few in mind they'd like to continue to use.

+Learn more about <a href="#tags">the new way to tag</a> news posts.

 ## What's new or updated?